 The show also deals with some weightier, more controversial issues, including underage drinking, racial tensions, murder, abusive relationships, and the serious risks involved in playing contact sports -- all of which are relevant to (and will probably interest) a lot of older middle schoolers and high schoolers.
 As long as these heavier topics are taken in context -- ideally, with some parental explanation -- the show is a well-executed drama for teens and up.
 Because, in the end, Friday Night Lights is about a whole lot more than just winning football games.

 Families can talk about...

-Families can talk about the importance of sports in their community.
+Families can talk about the importance of sports in their community and how it compares to Friday Night Lights.
 Are high school games as big a deal in your town as they are on the show?
 What kind of pressures do the athletes (both the ones on TV and the ones in real life) face?
 What are some of the consequences of those pressures?

 How do parents and other adult role models help kids learn what success means?
 What defines success in your community?